 This policy (and its procedures) prohibits sexual misconduct and sexual harassment by members of the College community.
-It involves educating, preventing, addressing and responding to sexual misconduct and sexual harassment incidents affecting students enrolled in University of Sydney Preparation Programs (USPPs), including in compliance with the requirements of the National Code of Practice for Providers of Education and Training to Overseas Students 2018 (The National Code).
+It involves educating, preventing, addressing and responding to sexual misconduct and sexual harassment incidents affecting students enrolled in an English Language Intensive Courses for Overseas Students (ELICOS) course including in compliance with the requirements of the National Code of Practice for Providers of Education and Training to Overseas Students 2018 (The National Code).
 This policy is informed by the Universities Australia Guidelines for University Reponses to Sexual Assault and Sexual Harassment.
 This policy supports the College's values of diversity, inclusion and respect.